-The Law Foundation has established a fund of $60,000 for 2017 for Graduate Fellowships.
+The Law Foundation of BC has established a fund of $90,000 for 2019 for Graduate Fellowships.

-WHERE TENABLE: Recognized universities in British Columbia, Canada, the U.S. or abroad.
+Recognized universities in British Columbia, Canada, the US, or abroad.

 In order to be eligible, applicants must devote themselves primarily to their full-time graduate studies in law or a law-related area.
 Please note that a person who is a current recipient of a Legal Research Fund grant from the Foundation is ineligible to receive a Graduate Fellowship.

-TERMS OF FELLOWSHIP: The Fellowships are available for the 2017/ 2018 academic year.
+The Fellowships are available for the 2019/2020 academic year.
 If a recipient’s program of study extends beyond one year, he/she may apply for a second Fellowship in the next year’s competition.
 An award of a Fellowship for the first year of study does not constitute a commitment for further funding.
 Please note that there is a simplified process for students wishing to apply for a second or subsequent Fellowship.
-(See Simplified Procedures for Re-Applications).
+(See Simplified Process for Re-Applications below).

 - academic achievements;